tundish/blathnaid/blathnaid/book/chapters.rst

 While exploring one of the squares, Jack found himself gazing at a grand-looking Tavern, three storeys high.
 He watched as two draymen brought in barrels for the cellar.
 And he saw that every time one half of those big cellar doors banged shut, the hasp on it shook a little loose.
 Now when the draymen left, they were careful to place a padlock on the door.
-But they couldn't seem to fasten it properly, and after a minute or two, they gave up and left it dangling.
+But they couldn’t seem to fasten it properly, and after a minute or two, they gave up and left it dangling.

 So Jack waited until there was a commotion further up the street, and all heads were turned.
 Then he went over to